uncenter/uncenter.dev/src/posts/spellchecking-with-eleventy.md

 getRepos();
 ```

-{% tip "Running the script on Netlify" %}
 If you're using Netlify, you can run this script and the spell-check script during the build process by adding it to the `build` command in your `netlify.toml` file (or the GUI on Netlify's website):

 ```toml